quakeob/InternetMuseum/README.md

-# Photo Archive
+# Internet Museum

-A minimalist, brutalist photo archive application built with React and Express.
+A digital museum dedicated to preserving and showcasing significant moments, artifacts, and experiences from the history of the internet.
+This project aims to create an interactive space where users can explore and learn about the evolution of the internet and its impact on society.

 ## Features

-- Clean, brutalist design inspired by gwern.net
+- Interactive exhibits showcasing key moments in internet history
+- Curated collections of digital artifacts
-- User authentication
+- User contributions and community engagement
-- Photo upload and management
+- Educational resources and historical context
-- Responsive layout with collapsible navigation
+- Responsive design for all devices
-- Upvoting/downvoting system for photos
+- User authentication for contributors

 ## Tech Stack

-- Frontend: React, React Router
+- Frontend: React.js
 - Backend: Express.js
 - Authentication: JWT
-- Styling: CSS3 with brutalist design principles
+- Styling: CSS3

 ## Getting Started